paradise2580/FraudLens-AI/README.md

 Production-grade AI fraud detection platform deployed for financial institutions, lending platforms, and fintech companies.
 Sentinel AI acts as an intelligent ride-along partner for fraud review teams, providing real-time fraud probability scores (0.0–1.0) and plain-English explanations powered by GenAI.

-Built at **Reallytics.ai** for Tower Loan and other financial services clients.

 ## Architecture